 - Name – Usually in full, sometimes just initials.

-- Qualifying Premises – Where they were living, the number of the street is not usually given.
+- Qualifying Premises – Where they were living, the number of the street was not usually given.

 - Description of Service, Ship, Regiment, Number, Rank, Rating, &c., or recorded address.